Arsenic-ATG/xkcd-comics/README.md

-# xkcd-comics ( 👷‍♂️Under construction )
+# xkcd-comics
 XKCD is a popular geek webcomic with a website full of interesting comics.
 The front page at http://xkcd.com/ has a Prev button that guides the user back through prior comics.
-Downloading each comic by hand would take forever,but with this script it will be matter of seconds.
+Downloading each comic by hand would take forever,but with this script it will matter of minutes.

+## Language used
+- 🐍 python

+### Setup required 🛠
+- most of the stuff is plain python scripts which will only require you to have **python installed on your device** and an **IDE/text editor** to see and make changes to the scripts on your system.
+- if you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)

+---

+### Additional python libraries required for this project
+- _beautifulsoup4_
+- _requests_

+#### But how do I install additonal packages? 🤨
+1. make sure you have python package manager (**pip**) installed on your system
+2. go to command line and type ```pip install <library name>``` { _pip3_ on mac }
+3. for detailed information see [python's official tutorial on how to install packages](https://packaging.python.org/tutorials/installing-packages/)

+---

+## 🏃‍♀️Get it running🏃‍♂️
+- 👯‍♂️clone/download using ```git@github.com:Arsenic-ATG/xkcd-comics.git```
+- run the python script

+### Liked it ? 😃
+- if you like this project then don't forget to give a star ⭐️
+- For more cool automations like this you can head over to my [python automations](https://github.com/Arsenic-ATG/Python-Automations) repo